How to create customer personas: 5 steps + template

 Since the absolute majority of businesses have several buyer personas in their audience, it's unrealistic to expect that each persona's needs and wants will be equally prioritized every time you're considering a marketing move.
 However, making sure at least one of your buyer personas is fully covered is a good starting point.

-2. How do you create a customer persona?
+2. What should be in a customer persona?

 Creating a customer persona is all about collecting the data that constitutes one.
 Approaches to gathering that data vary, but ultimately, it all boils down to knowing your sources and mastering the tools.
 Let's take a closer look at where you could be getting data points from.